International Travel

 amsterdam-paris rail map

-Thalys normally runs up to 11x daily for the Amsterdam-Paris route although service is slightly reduced at weekends.
+Eurostar normally runs up to 11x daily for the Amsterdam-Paris route although service is slightly reduced at weekends.

-Thalys train at Amsterdam Central
+Eurostar (former Thalys) train at Rotterdam Central

 Standard has 2nd class seating (2-2 configuration) with free WiFi.
-Food/drink can be purchased at the bar carriage.
+Food/drink can be purchased at the Eurostar Café bar carriage.
 Standard tickets are refundable and exchangeable up to 7 days before travel; thereafter there are no refunds, but changes are possible for a €15 fee plus the price difference.

-new thalys comfort seats
+eurostar (formerly thalys) - new comfort seats

 Premium is a proper first class product with 1st class seating (2-1 configuration), free WiFi (with more data), complimentary food/drink served at your seat and and free access to an international press app.
 Premium tickets are fully refundable up to 1 hour before travel; changes are possible right up to departure time with any price difference applying.

-Thalys permits 2 pieces of luggage (max 75 x 53 x 30cm, no weight limit) plus 1 item of hand luggage.
+Eurostar permits 2 pieces of luggage (max 75 x 53 x 30cm, no weight limit) plus 1 item of hand luggage.
 There are overhead luggage racks and special racks at each end of the carriage for larger items.

 To secure the cheapest fares you should book as early as possible.
 Standard fares cost €35-€149, Comfort fares cost €75-€169 and Premium fares range from €150-€220.

-If you have a rail pass (such as Interrail or Eurail) then do note that these are only valid for Thalys travel with an additional reservation fee.
-This currently costs €30.
+If you have a rail pass (such as Interrail or Eurail) then do note that these are only valid for Eurostar travel with an additional reservation fee.
+This currently costs €32 (standard) and €37 (comfort).

 • Fastest journey time between city centres